pennhanlee/tp/docs/UserGuide.md

 Example Command | Result
 --------------- | ----------
-undo | Previous version is restored
+undo | Previous action is undone

 The undo command will not execute if there are no commands available to undo.
 Once you close _bookmark_, the commands entered during your usage session cannot be undone using the `undo` command once you quit and restart the application.

 ### Redoing a command: `redo`

-Decided to stick to your decision?
-Use the Redo command so that you can recall the last command that you have undone!
+If you have accidentally undone an action, use the redo command to redo the last action that you have undone!
 This command can be used multiple times consecutively to redo up to ten undone commands. <br> You should use `redo` in conjunction with the [undo](#undoing-a-command--undo) command.